 Serving food that fits your theme can be a fun way to keep the party exciting!
 If you have the time to make some Mickey-themed treats, consider these ideas:

-- Serve Mickey Mouse pancakes!
-If you don’t have an iron that makes them for you, just make three circular pancakes, one big for the face, two little for the ears.
+- Serve Mickey Mouse pancakes.
+If you don’t have an iron that makes them for you, just make three circular pancakes, one big for the face and two little for the ears.

-- Make each guest their own Mouse cupcake.
-Stick two Oreos or other chocolate cookies in the frosting so the ends are sticking up (those are the ears).
-Then, use Skittles and mini M&Ms to create the eyes and nose.
+- Stick two Oreos or other chocolate cookies in the chocolate frosting of a cupcake so the ends are sticking up to make a dessert that looks like the character.

 - Bake homemade pretzels in the shape of the letters “M” “I” “C” “K” “E” and “Y.”

-You can bake a Mickey Mouse cake using our>Mickey cake pan or make your own using the following instructions.
+- You can bake a Mickey Mouse cake using a Mickey cake pan.

 Party Favor Ideas